 8.1 Overall Services

-The County will maintain Sound Transit vehicles, facilities, equipment, and systems in accordance with the Link Maintenance Management Plan, manufacturer’s recommendations, warranty requirements, industry practice, information provided by final design and installation contractors, and the Link Maintenance Matrix, Exhibit D. The County will implement and update standard maintenance procedures and preventive maintenance schedules.
+The County will maintain Sound Transit vehicles, facilities, equipment, and systems in accordance with the Link Maintenance Management Plan, manufacturer’s recommendations, warranty requirements, industry practice, information provided by final design and installation contractors, and Exhibit D. The County will implement and update standard maintenance procedures and preventive maintenance schedules.
 The level of maintenance will be approved by Sound Transit.”

 8.2 General Maintenance